faithfulco/andreashandelwebsite/myresources/Notes_for_website.md

 Sometimes I might not want Rmd re-done, e.g. mainly lengthy posts.
 A hack is to rename them to .Rmdx, which means they'll be ignored by blogdown/rmarkdown.
 If at another time I want them processed, rename back to .Rmd.
 Another option is to use `hugo_build` instead of `build_site` but that means no Rmd are processed.

 # Ideas for new posts/content
-How to make a quick course website online on Github
-  * mention 'date changed in yaml'
-  * staging idea

 Review of my technology stack for online courses
   * Github